This article explains how to install Grammarly or any other Android keyboard apps on Chrome OS.

 You will now see another warning screen that tells you that this keyboard app will not work until you unlock your screen after a reboot.
 Click OK to proceed.

 You will now see the virtual keyboard with a list to choose keyboards from.
 Select Grammarly here.
-If you do not get this screen or accidentally close it, long-press on the Spacebar key on the virtual keyboard to open it again.
+If you do not get this screen or accidentally close it, long-press the Spacebar key on the virtual keyboard to open it again.

 Grammarly will now display the confirmation screen with additional settings.
 Explore the settings and enjoy your new keyboard.